aerogear/offix/docs/sections/ref-offline.md

 ## Offline Workflow

+When offline `client.mutate` function will return immediately after is called.
-By design `client.mutate` function will resolve to error when offline.
+Returned promise will resolve into error (`catch` method is triggered).
-Developers can detect offline error and watch offline change to notify
+Developers can detect if error is an offline error and watch for change to be replicated back to server.

-  Usage:
+Example:
   ```javascript
   client.mutate(...).catch((error)=> {
     // 1.
 Detect if this was an offline error